Update: October 8, 2021

 After PETA requested that the U.S. Department of Agriculture (USDA) investigate an incident at the Barry R. Kirshner Wildlife Foundation in which a leopard named Royal attacked and severely injured a volunteer who had entered his enclosure, the government agency slapped the roadside zoo with a critical citation for failing to meet federal animal welfare regulations.

-Reputable sanctuaries are homes to rescued animals where they’re given a new chance at life in a safe, appropriate, and natural setting.
+Reputable sanctuaries give rescued animals a new chance at life in a safe, appropriate, and natural setting.
 Sham sanctuaries are cruel roadside zoos, dealers, or breeders that market themselves as a “sanctuary” in order to attract customers.
-The Barry R. Kirshner Wildlife Foundation—also called the Barry Kirshner Wildlife Sanctuary and Education Center—is the latter.
+The Barry R. Kirshner Wildlife Foundation is the latter.

-Please e-mail the Barry R. Kirshner Wildlife Foundation at [email protected] to tell it to end big-cat and bear-cub photo ops and public handling and to retire all the animals there to reputable sanctuaries.
+Please e-mail the Barry R. Kirshner Wildlife Foundation at [email protected] to tell it to transfer all the animals there to reputable sanctuaries.

 Please feel free to use our sample letter, but remember that using your own words is always more effective.